Near Vertical Startup During International Relocation

 International Relocation Challenges

-• Relocation of used assets across international borders
+• Relocating used assets across international borders

 The engineering manager knew he would need an experienced partner to pull this off, but with news of the closure being kept confidential, bidding the project out wasn’t an option.
+Fortunately, he had engaged Polytron for project management before and trusted our expertise and ability to work within the constraints the confidential project imposed.

 A Reliable Model for Complicated Moves

-With a move this involved, a detailed plan is a make or break proposition.
-The engineering manager needed to conduct a situation analysis that could diminish uncertainty, and develop a program to deliver the project within the deadline and budget required.
+With a move this involved, a detailed plan is a make-or-break proposition.
+The engineering manager needed to conduct a situation analysis that could diminish uncertainty and develop a program to deliver the project within the deadline and budget required.

 Planning for and Conducting the Relocation

-The engineering manager had the situation analysis and recommendations he needed to move forward.
-Since Polytron has extensive experience delivering these types of projects, he saved months previously needed to negotiate with another provider to execute the plan.
+After the FEE, the engineering manager had the situation analysis and recommendations he needed to move forward.
+Since we have extensive experience delivering these types of projects, he saved months previously needed to negotiate with another provider to execute the plan.
+At this point, the engineering manager could confidently turn the project over to our team and focus his energy on building an engineering team internally to take on future business initiatives and market demands.

 Ensuring a Smooth Relocation Process

-• Verified assets to be relocated
+• Verifying assets to be relocated

 Combining Assets from Multiple Packaging Lines into One Line